 - Bedwetting after 8 years of age or after a 6-week period of dryness.

 If severe these symptoms may need attention

 - Head rocking/banging.

 - Like all physical and emotional disorders, sleep disorders need to be properly investigated, diagnosed and treated.

-- Discuss the problem with your general practitioner and they can consider referring you and your child on to a Sleep Physician for assessment.
+Discuss the problem with your general practitioner and they can refer you and your child on to a Paediatrician (or Sleep Physician) for assessment.

-- Every age group has a different pattern of sleep, if you are concerned speak to your GP and seek a referral to a specialist.
+- Every age group has a different pattern of sleep; if you are concerned speak to your GP and seek a referral to a Paediatrician .